-Google analytics team has removed the in-page analytics feature from google analytics.
-The reason might be because of some consistent loading errors, instead they launched a Page Analytics Chrome Extension.
+Google analytics team has removed the inpage analytics feature from google analytics.
+The reason might be because of some consistent errors, so instead they launched a Page Analytics Chrome Extension.
 From next week, the only way you will be able to access to in-page analytics is via chrome extension.

 How page analytics chrome extension works?

 To get set go with your Page Analytics extension, there are a few things you should know about its workability.
-Analytics extension first verifies if the page you are viewing is associated with the analytics account you are logged in.
+Analytics extension first verifies if the page you are viewing is associated with the analytics account you are logged in with.

-Whenever you want to see the page analytics for a specific page or site, make sure the analytics tags are installed on that site.
+Also, whenever you want to see the page analytics for a specific page or site, make sure the analytics tags are installed.

-Make sure you are logged into the specific analytics account before viewing the specific page analytics.
+You have to be logged in to a specific analytics account before viewing specific page analytics.

 How to use In-Page Analytics Chrome Extension?

-As google analytics team has announced that inpage analytics will be removed from Google Analytics but inpage analytics chrome extension still is your companion for page analytics.
+As the GA team announced - inpage analytics will be removed from their platform, but its chrome extension will still be your companion for traffic data analysation and validation. .

-Once you install the extension the extension icon will appear in the chrome menu.
-Now, in order to view the inpage analytics, open the site or page you want to track.
-Click the page analytics extension to enable it.
+Once you have successfully installed the extension, an extension icon will appear in your chrome menu.
+Now, in order to view the inpage analytics, open the site or page you want to track and click the page analytics extension icon to enable it.
 The image below shows what you will see in the reports.

-When you click the view in Google Analytics link, you will see the reports for that specific page in google analytics
+When you click the “view in Google Analytics” link, you will see the reports for that specific page in your analytics account.

-The segments button enables you to add multiple segments up to 4 simultaneously.
-Click the dropdown button to add more segments and the reports will appear below each segment.
+The “segments” button enables you to include multiple segments to your configuration; up to 4 to be exact.
+Click the dropdown button to add more and the reports will appear below each of them.

-Use the date range menu to select a time frame for your reports.
-You can select from predefined date ranges as you do in google analytics.
+Use the date-range menu to specify a time frame for your reports.
+You can select from the predefined date ranges, same as you do in google analytics.

-Click threshold will show bubbles displaying the percent of clicks recorded on the areas containing links above the threshold.
-For example ‘show only clicks with more than 0.10%’ will show the areas with links whose click rates are more than 0.10%.
+The Click threshold shows bubbles displaying the percentage of clicks that are recorded from the areas containing links above a specified threshold.
+For example ‘show only clicks with more than 0.10%’ will show areas with links whose click rates are more than 0.10%.

-Click the bubble icon to either display or not to display the bubbles.
+Click the bubble icon to either enable or disable the bubble.

 Bubbles are the clickable areas on the page for which it shows the percent of users who clicked there.

-In conclusion, inpage analytics chrome extension is an easier way to view inpage analytics reports by just opening the specific page without any hassle.
-If you encounter with other types of error regarding inpage analytics reports, please ask in the comments below.
+In conclusion, page analytics chrome extension is an easier way to view inpage analytics reports.
+That is just opening a specific page without any hassle.
+If you are facing any other type of error regarding inpage analytics reports, ask away on Twitter.